Ras Laffan Industrial City: History

 In March 2011, the city signed a memorandum of understanding with the Port of Rotterdam on the occasion of an official visit by Queen Beatrix to Qatar.

 Qatargas announced in May 2019 that the company's Ras Laffan terminal received its 10,000th non-LNG related shipment.

-Geography and environment
+Geography

 Ras Laffan is located at a very low elevation and has sandy soils.
 It is 50 mi north of the capital Doha and 23 mi southeast of Ras Rakan.
 There is a reef off the coast.

+Wildlife

 Together with Fuwayrit, Ras Laffan accommodates approximately 30% of all sea turtle nests in Qatar.
+The area has been noted for the presence of the rough-tailed gecko as well as communal nesting sites.

+Common vegetation found in Ras Laffan includes arfaj (Rhanterium epapposum), rak (Salvadora persica), desert thumbs (Cynomorium coccineum), ndeewa (Cressa cretica), rukbah (Cyperus jeminicus) near the coast, incense grass (Cymbopogon commutatus) in sandy depressions, kebaisha (Erodium glaucophyllum), reeds (Phragmites australis) in wet areas, ja'ad (Teucrium polium), nafayj (Pulicaria gnaphalodes), and stoneseed (Echiochilon jugatum).

+Other common vegetation found in Ras Laffan include mature shrubs of the Taverniera genus including aelijaan (Taverniera spartea) and dahseer (Taverniera aegyptiaca).
 Roughly 17 hectares of mangroves are found off the coast of Ras Laffan.